 German manufacturer Opel allied with Buick for a while in the 1960’s and 1970’s with models such as the Kadett, Manta, and GT.
 As such, Irv White put his big toe in the European car waters with Opels.
 However, he never seemed to put much effort into it and barely advertised them at all.
 He was mostly a Buick guy.

 IRV WHITE’S ASSOCIATION WITH CITROEN

 With very little fanfare, Irv White started advertising the Citroën SM in 1972.
 We could find no flashy newspaper articles where Irv White announced his new offering.
 Instead, small ads simply started showing up in the L.A. newspapers.
 In fact, Irv White didn’t seem to be big into advertising at all, even for Buicks.
-(If you want to see a Citroën dealer that liked advertising and the media, read the article on Clifford T. Nutt on this website!)

 The first ad that we could find for a Citroën SM at Irv White Buick was in the L.A.
 Times on May 20, 1972.